hoanhan101/hraft/PROPOSAL.md

 Particularly in Python, a dicionary is a hash table with supported CRUD (Create, Read, Update, Delete) operations.

-However, using a hash table means I need to store everything in memory, which is not great when the data get big.
-One way to solve it is to store them in disk and use some kind of a cache system (LRU).
+However, using a hash table means that I need to store everything in memory, which is not great when the data get big.
+One way to solve it is to store them in disk and use a cache system (LRU).
 Frequently visited data is kept in memory and the rest is on disk.

-> Other caching systems to learn from?
-Redis, Memcached.
+> There might be other caching systems to learn from such as Redis and Memcached.

 ### Consensus algorithm

 A consensus algorithm is critical in a distributed system because it allows a collection of machines to work as a coherent group that can survice failures of some its members.
-Paxos is undeniably the most popular algorithm but is also known for its complexity.
+Paxos is undeniably the most popular algorithm.
+However, it is also known for its complexity.
 Understanding Paxos is hard.
 Last term I attempted to implement Paxos but it did not turn out very well.
 There were still a lot of aspects that I was uncertain about.
 Therefore, I want to try something new this